tjaditya/adityatj.github.io/projects.md

 - Studio sessions on proportions, stance, and surface language
 - Sketching iterations with one-to-one feedback
 - Translating the selected concept into a 3D physical model using clay modeling
 - Classroom sessions on trends in automotive design

 **What I did**

 - Developed an original exterior concept for a compact performance car
 - Created side, front, and rear views exploring different surface treatments
 - Built a digital version of the chosen concept in Photoshop
 - Built a clay model based on the final sketch using the course tools and workflow
 - Presented the final design to faculty and peers at the end of the program

-- Visited exclusive garages and met profesional designers
+**Industry Exposure (Exclusive Garage Visits)**
+Alongside the studio coursework, I visited several **private and specialist automotive garages** in and around Turin.
+These visits provided firsthand exposure to:

+- Performance vehicle restoration and custom tuning
+- Fabrication techniques used for bodywork and aerodynamic add-ons
+- Motorsport-influenced modification processes
+- High-precision detailing and finishing methods

+These interactions helped me understand how design intent translates into real-world build constraints, and how engineers, fabricators, and designers collaborate to create performance-oriented vehicles.

 [View full IED Turin project with photos →](/ied-turin.md)